SBKubric/reverse_proxy/README.md

 ## What is this?

-A global reverse proxy that enables HTTPS for local docker projects
+A global reverse proxy configuration that enables HTTPS for local docker projects

 ## How to install